 Replication closeness evaluation

-We provided details on the classification of the replications using the criteria by LeBel et al. (2018) in Table 4 below and in “Replication closeness evaluation” in the supplementary.
-We summarized the replication as a "very close” replication.
+We provided details on the classification of the replications using the criteria by LeBel et al. (2018) in Table 10 below and in “Replication closeness evaluation” in the supplementary.
+We summarized the replication as a "close” replication.

 Table 4